 Master of Education

-- Complete specific coursework to fulfill requirements for obtaining additional content area endorsements, or additional certification areas, of the Missouri Department of Elementary and Secondary Education.
+- Specific coursework can fulfill some requirements for obtaining additional content area endorsements or certification areas of the Missouri Department of Elementary and Secondary Education

 - Students pursuing the M.Ed. on the Fayette campus can choose from five concentration areas: Professional Teaching, Mathematics, Athletic Administration, Special Education, and Political Science

 - Concentration area coursework may be available online to M.Ed. students taking classes at CGES centers; speak with an advisor for details

 - The M.Ed. program does not lead to state teacher licensure